jprhyne/EquitableFireHydrantPlacement/README.md

 * Change the penalty inside Location.mod
 * Change max number of houses per hydrant in Location.mod
     * This is VERY memory intensive, and can make the program take a LONG time to terminate depending on your hardware
+* Look at different regions by determing latitude and longitude